risk-first/website/menagerie/Boundary-Risk.md

 You can think of the ecosystem as being like the footprint of a town or a city, consisting of the buildings, transport network and the people that live there.
 Within the city, and because of the transport network and the amenities available, it's easy to make rapid, useful moves on the [Risk Landscape](Risk-Landscape).
 In a software ecosystem it's the same: the ecosystem has gathered together to provide a way to mitigate various different [Feature Risks](Feature-Risk) in a common way.

+tbd:  talk about complexity within  the boundary.  (increased convenience?)

 Ecosystem size is one key determinant of [Boundary Risk](Boundary-Risk):  a _large_ ecosystem has a large boundary circumference.
 [Boundary Risk](Boundary-Risk) is lower because your moves on the [Risk Landscape](Glossary#risk-landscape) are unlikely to collide with it.
 The boundary _got large_ because other developers before you hit the boundary and did the work building the software equivalents of bridges and roads and pushing it back so that the boundary didn't get in their way.

 In a small ecosystem, you are much more likely to come into contact with the edges of the boundary.  _You_ will have to be the developer that pushes back the frontier and builds the roads for the others.
 This is hard work.